johnrich85/eloquent-query-modifier/readme.md

 A wrapper for common Eloquent Query-builder usage.
 Supports Field selection, paging, key-value filtering & sorting.
 It is possible to extend this further by adding your own modifiers that implement the 'QBModifier' interface.

-This is an early version (pre 1.0) so use at your own risk.
-Also, future updates are likely to include a search modifier.

 ## Compatibility
 PHP          5.4+
 Laravel      5+